joshgerdes/jekyll-uno/_posts/2023-11-22-Azure-Image-Builder-Build-Pipeline-with-Azure-DevOps.md

 ### Create Project

-Before we can build an image using Bicep and Azure DevOps, we need to create a project, to hold our code.
+Before we can build an image using Bicep and Azure DevOps, we need to create a project to hold our code.

 1. Login to your **[Azure DevOps](https://dev.azure.com/)** instance
 1. Click **+ New Project**